Difference Between MySQL and SQLite

 Conclusion

-Now that we have reached the end of the article let’s wrap up and summarize the key taken away from this discussion.
-Choose MySQL for web applications where security is a serious concern and the volume of data is very large.
-Choose SQLite for relatively smaller applications or mobile applications which do not require any security features and the volume of data is not too large.
+Now that we have reached the end of the article, let’s wrap up and summarize the key taken away from this discussion.
+Choose MySQL for web applications where security is a serious concern and the volume of data is huge.
+Choose SQLite for relatively smaller or mobile applications that do not require any security features, and the volume of data is not too large.

 Recommended Articles